 Prerequisites: An A grade in Year 10 Mathematics Pathway A is recommended and students must have passed or prequalified for OLNA.

-ATAR bonus: Students using this course as part of their ATAR score to apply for University will receive an ATAR bonus of 10% of their scaled score in this subject.
+ATAR bonus: Students using this course as part of their ATAR score to apply for Universitywill receive an ATAR bonus of 10% of their scaled score in this subject.
+Suggested Home Study: At least 6 hours per week.